-There are guided and independent walks to suit all interests – mountain peaks, cool temperate rainforests, alpine adventures, coastal walks, heritage walks, city walks and even walks to discover Tasmania's fine food and wine.
+There are guided and independent walks to suit all interests – from mountain peaks, cool temperate rainforests and alpine adventures to coastal walks, heritage walks and city walks.

-And bookings are now open for the Three Capes Track, a multi-day walking adventure atop Australia's highest sea cliffs in the Tasman National Park.
+Our most recently opened walk is the Three Capes Track, a multi-day walking adventure atop Australia's highest sea cliffs in the Tasman National Park.